pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 looks like a continuation byte: the two most significant bits are `0b11` in both cases, while UTF-8 continuations must have `0b10`.

+### Encoding data to avoid the reserved sequence

+Consistent overhead byte stuffing rewrites reserved 0 bytes away by counting the number of bytes from the beginning of a record until the next 0, and storing that count in a block size header followed by the non-reserved bytes, then resetting the counter, and doing the same thing for the remaining of the record.
+A complete record is stored as a sequence of encoded blocks, none of which include the reserved byte 0.
+Each block header spans exactly one byte, and must never itself be 0, so the byte count is capped at 254, and incremented by one (e.g., a header value of 1 represents a count of 0); when the count in the header is equal to the maximum, the decoder knows that the encoder stopped short without finding a 0.

-With this two-byte forbidden sequence, we can encode the size of each block in radix 253 (`0xfd`); with a two-byte prefix per block, sizes can go up to \\(253^2 - 1 = 64008\\).
+With our two-byte reserved sequence, we can encode the size of each block in radix 253 (`0xfd`); given a two-byte header for each block, sizes can go up to \\(253^2 - 1 = 64008\\).
 That's a reasonable granularity for `memcpy`.
-This radix conversion replaces the off-by-one weirdness in COBS: that part of the original algorithm merely encodes values from \\([0, 254]\\) into one byte while avoiding the "stuff" value 0.
+This radix conversion replaces the off-by-one weirdness in COBS: that part of the original algorithm merely encodes values from \\([0, 254]\\) into one byte while avoiding the reserved byte 0.

 A two-byte size prefix is a bit ridiculous for small records (ours tend to be on the order of 30-50 bytes).
 We thus encode the first block specially, with a single byte in \\([0, 252]\\) for the size prefix.
-Since the stuff sequence `0xfe 0xfd` is unlikely to appear in our data, the encoding for short record often boils down to adding a `uint8_t` length prefix.
+Since the reserved sequence `0xfe 0xfd` is unlikely to appear in our data, the encoding for short record often boils down to adding a `uint8_t` length prefix.